 The Revenue LTV chart allows you to view relevant revenue metrics for your project's performance.
 The metrics you can measure are:

-- Total Revenue: Shows the total revenue through Day N divided by the number of users in the cohort
+- Total Revenue: Shows the total revenue through Day N.

 - New Paying Users: Shows the number of users who have logged revenue for the first time on the Nth day after their cohort's start date.

 - ARPU (Average Revenue per User, also known as the LTV): A cohort's cumulative "Total Revenue" through N days divided by the number of users in the cohort.